AndyObtiva/glimmer-cs-gladiator/README.md

 - [JRuby](https://www.jruby.org/download): Same version required by [Glimmer](https://github.com/AndyObtiva/glimmer-dsl-swt)
 - [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) (JRuby Desktop Development GUI Framework): '>= 4.17.2.0', '< 5.0.0.0' (dependency included in Ruby gem).

+## Download

+You may download a [packaged version of the Gladiator app](https://www.dropbox.com/s/kcr20unx7obs6z2/Gladiator-0.7.3.dmg?dl=1) on the Mac.

+Otherwise, if you prefer a command line version, then follow the Setup Instructions below.

 ## Setup Instructions

 Note: if you encounter any issues, check if they are documented in [TODO.md](TODO.md), [issues](https://github.com/AndyObtiva/glimmer-cs-gladiator/issues), or [pull requests](https://github.com/AndyObtiva/glimmer-cs-gladiator/pulls) as they might be on my radar to fix.
 Otherwise, please report as an [issue](https://github.com/AndyObtiva/glimmer-cs-gladiator/issues) or better yet fix and submit a [pull request](https://github.com/AndyObtiva/glimmer-cs-gladiator/pulls).